crcn/outcome.js/README.md

 }));
 ```

 By default, any unhandled error is thrown.
-TO get around this, you'll need to listen for an `unhandledError`:
+To get around this, you'll need to listen for an `unhandledError`:

 ```javascript
 outcome.on('unhandledError', function() {